 • Level 2 inputs include observable market information, including quoted prices for assets in markets that are considered less active.
-Assets measured at fair value and classified as Level 2 include investments and marketable securities.
 Fair value is based on or derived from market price data for same or similar instruments obtained from the investment custodian, investment managers or dealer markets.